CALL OUR TEAM NOW 0800 612 6537 Lines open today 8:30am - 5pm

 • Emergency Equipment: Locations and instructions for using fire extinguishers, first aid kits, and other emergency equipment

-• Assistance for Individuals with Disabilities: Detailed procedures and equipment for aiding individuals with restricted mobility or other disabilities
+• Assistance for Individuals with Disabilities: Detailed procedures and evacuation equipment for aiding individuals with restricted mobility or other disabilities

 • Roles and Responsibilities: Clear definitions of the roles and responsibilities of the Responsible Person, including any volunteer fire wardens / marshals and emergency personnel during an evacuation